-The General Ordinary Shareholders' Meeting held on 29 July 2021 appointed us as auditors of the Group for a period of three years, as from the year ended 31 December 2021.
+The General Ordinary Shareholders' Meeting held on 29 June 2021 appointed us as auditors for a period of three years, as from the year ended 31 December 2021.

 Previously, we were appointed by resolution of the General Ordinary Shareholders' Meeting for a period of three years and we have audited the accounts continuously since the year ended 31 December 2018.